benyboy84/terraform_tfe/modules/workspaces/README.md

 ### <a name="input_global_remote_state"></a> [global\_remote\_state](#input\_global\_remote\_state)

 Description: (Optional) Whether the workspace allows all workspaces in the organization to access its state data during runs.
-If `false`, then only specifically approved workspaces can access its state (remote\_state\_consumer\_ids).
+If false, then only specifically approved workspaces can access its state (`remote_state_consumer_ids`).

 Type: `bool`